Sociology, Politics and International StudiesFind a programme

 Bristol graduates are in high demand and have an excellent record of employment following graduation.
-Please visit our website for statements from our former graduates.
+Please visit the school website for statements from our former graduates.

-Dr Will Atkinson, (Lecturer), Bourdieu; social class in relation to education, family, employment, culture and politics.
+Dr Will Atkinson, (Reader), Bourdieu; social class in relation to education, family, employment, culture and politics.

 Professor Terrell Carver, (Professor), Gender theory; Marx, Engels and Marxism; masculinity and international relations; philosophy of the social sciences; political philosophy; politics of sex and sexuality.

-Dr Katharine Charsley, (Senior Lecturer), Cross-border marriages; gender, the family and migration
+Dr Katharine Charsley, (Reader), Cross-border marriages; gender, the family and migration

-Dr Ryerson Christie, (Lecturer), Cambodian politics; critical security studies; human security; peacebuilding; state-civil society interaction.
+Dr Ryerson Christie, (Senior Lecturer), Cambodian politics; critical security studies; human security; peacebuilding; state-civil society interaction.

 Professor Michelle Cini, (Professor), Administrative culture; European competition and state aid policy; European environment policy; institutions and policies of the European Union; organisational and institutional reform in the EU; public service ethics; the European Commission.